-7 Conclusions
+7. Conclusions

 By using in-store digital receipts on smart phones, we compared different checkout scenarios of receipt obtainment and payment methods.
 We built our own prototypical solution and tested it in a near real-world environment.
 Our study revealed that users perceive the digital receipt solution as fun and time-saving, even though it objectively took longer than the other methods.
 Retailers can use this insight as a stepping stone towards mobile payment adoption.
 It also opens up opportunity for new research on faster digital receipt obtainment and value-added receipt applications.
+Since consumers desire value added services like digital receipts, this study also provides impetus for manufacturers and retailers to adopt standardized product identifiers and work towards the development of accurate product data.